EQuincerot/docker-fullstack/README.md

 ## Reset totally the database

     sudo rm -rf db/data/pgdata

-## Example
+## Step by step example

-Create a file `db/runtime/books.sql` with:
+Create a migration file `db/runtime/books.sql` with:

     CREATE TABLE IF NOT EXISTS books (title text);

-Run this script:
+Run this migration file against the database:

     docker exec -it docker-fullstack_db_1 psql -h localhost postgres postgres -f /runtime-scripts/books.sql

-Postgrest API are now up to date, and contain the new books entity: https://localhost/api
+Postgrest API is now up to date, and contains the new `books` entity: https://localhost/api

 But for now, there are no books: https://localhost/api/books